kacperugorny1/HomeAutomation/README.md

 ## MQTT commands
 To communicate with the hardware you use I2C like commands.
-- "00001111 00001100" - first "byte" and then after the space there is a command that device get.
+- "00001111 00001100" - first "byte" is address and then after the space there is a command that device get.
 - "11111111 11111111" - command that request for state of every device.
 - "11111111 11111110" - scan bus for devices
 - "11111111 ADDRESS" - command that request for state of particural device.
+- "11111110 ADDRESS" - add address manually.
 - "hello" - Checks if esp32 is connected to mqtt topic.

 ## Subdevice functionality